DanTCIM/ValAct_RAG/data/md/Cayman/2007-CIMA-Policy-RecognitionApprovalActuaries.md

 2.3.
 Section 7 and 10 stipulate the reporting requirements of licensees and for those licensed insurers writing long term business, certification of the actuarially determined assets and liabilities must be provided by an actuary approved by the Authority.
 Section 7(6) states

-"Every insurer licensed under Class ' $A$ ' and Class ' $B$ ' who is carrying on long term business shall, in addition to subsection (4), prepare annually an actuarial valuation of its assets and liabilities, certified by an actuary approved by the Authority, so as to enable the Authority to be satisfied as to its
+"Every insurer licensed under Class ' $A$ ' and Class ' $B$ ' who is carrying on long term business shall, in addition to subsection (4), prepare annually an actuarial valuation of its assets and liabilities, certified by an actuary approved by the Authority, so as to enable the Authority to be satisfied as to its solvency."

-## July 2007

-solvency."

 Section 10 (1) (f) and Section 10(2) (d) further provide that if the insurer is licensed under Class ' $A$ ' for long-term business, an actuarial valuation of its assets and liabilities certified by an actuary approved by the Authority, in accordance with section 7(6); must be provided with its annual return.